-The Associate Dean for Academic Affairs will render a decision in writing to the student within 5 business days of receipt of the formal appeal.If the appeal is approved by the Designated Academic Official for Academics, the form will be returned to the Office of the Registrar with a completed Grade Change Form.
+The Associate Dean for Academic Affairs will render a decision in writing to the student within 5 business days of receipt of the formal appeal.
+If the appeal is approved the form will be returned to the Office of the Registrar with a completed Grade Change Form.
 If the appeal is denied, and the student accepts the outcome, the process ends here.